HackerSmacker/NJE-II/README.md

 vi /usr/local/nje/etc/nje.cf
 Change all the parameters therein, and make sure the spool directories exist! vi /usr/local/nje/lib/msg-exit.cf
-Change all occurrences of FINFILES to your node name vi /usr/local/nje/lib/file-exit.cf
+Change all occurrences of LINUX1 to your node name vi /usr/local/nje/lib/file-exit.cf
 Do the same, but also check the spool path!
 To change the port, edit -DVMNET_IP_PORT in the Makefile!